laontme/devto/puppeteer-introducing/README.md

 await browser.close();
 //close browser
 ```

+Save `ip-google.js` file and run with `node ip-google`.
+Few seconds later you can see your ip in console

 ## Bonus.
 Understanding `(async () => {})()`
 My first reaction when I saw `(async () => {})()` was "wtf is this"